featherdex/featherdex/README.md

 Before starting this application, make sure you run the Omnifeather client/wallet.

-If your wallet is not in a standard location, you will have to open the settings in the app and select the Omnifeather conf file (`feathercoin.conf`).
+If your wallet is not in a standard location, you will have to open the settings in the app and select the Omnifeather conf folder (where `feathercoin.conf` is located).

 Once you have started the client and it is up to date, you may start the application.